Royal mottos of Danish monarchs

 The use of a royal motto (valgsprog) is an old tradition among Danish monarchs, dating back at least 500 years.
-The use of such a motto was a way for a monarch to emphasize values or beliefs he / she held dear.
+The use of such a motto was a way for a monarch of Denmark to emphasize values or beliefs they held dear.
 In earlier times, these mottos were often shown on Danish coinage, often in a Latin form.

+Before 1839

+Since 1839

 Since the time of Christian VIII, Danish monarchs have only used mottos in the Danish language.